Watch the full press conference below.

 The Stephen Beck Jr. Achieving a Better Life Experience (ABLE) Act amends section 529 of the Internal Revenue Code to create tax-free savings accounts for individuals with disabilities.
 The ABLE Act was signed into law nationally on December 19, 2014, and in Florida on May 21, 2015.

 ABLE United, administered by the Florida Prepaid College Board, encourages and assists the saving of private funds to help individuals with disabilities cover costs that support their health, independence and quality of life.
 One feature of the ABLE United program is that an individual with a disability can save with the help of family and friends, since anyone can contribute to the account.

-A total of $15,000 per year can be contributed to an individual’s ABLE United account.
+More than $16,000 per year can be contributed to an individual’s ABLE United account.
 Funds in an ABLE United account are excluded from certain federal means-tested programs, allowing individuals to save up to $100,000 without impacting Supplemental Security Income (SSI) and even more without impacting Medicaid.